tilt-dev/k8s-rbac-testing/README.md

 - a service account
 - a namespace
 - RBAC rules that restrict the service account to only read/write to that namespace
+- RBAC rules that let the service account read Node information
 - a kubeconfig for the service account

 ## Usage: